emineozsahin/Bioinformatics/snakemake.md

         "cp {input} reads/"
 ```

-If the above Snakefile run with ```snakemake -j 100``` the copy_reads rule is executed automatically.
+When I ran the above Snakefile with ```snakemake -j 100``` the copy_reads rule is executed automatically.
 To do this *rule all* is essential and it has to have the outputs of the rule copy_reads.

 Now extend the Snakefile with second rule called fastqc.